Why Hot Tub Safety Is Essential for Children

 1. **Always Supervise Closely**

-Never let children use a hot tub unsupervised.
-Designate a responsible adult to be a “hot tub watcher” whose sole job is to keep an eye on the kids while they’re in or around the tub.
+Children must never be left alone when they use a hot tub.
+Designate a responsible adult to be a hot tub watcher whose sole job is to keep an eye on the kids while theyre in or around the tub.

 2. **Follow Age Recommendations**